webcrafters/ng-basics-2021/README.md

 EXTRA CHALLENGE: So far, the validation of your numeric input field should only happen when "Load" is clicked.
 Use a custom validator in your reactive form control, such that the validation happens on every input change.

 Commit your changes once the task is complete.

+## Task 8.7

+Start working on a new branch.

+Your app currently has 2 features: viewing dad jokes and viewing chuck norris facts.

+Refactor your code to reflect this.
+Choose the most suitable names for all your components.
+Would you use different modules for each of the features?
+Can you think of reasons why different modules would be desirable?

+EXTRA CHALLENGE (professional level)
+Share some code between the two features.
+The joke components are pretty similar.
+The viewer components are pretty similar.
+Even the services are pretty similar.

+Your code may become much easier to grow if you extract some common functionality, and use it in both places.
+We are targeting specifically the most recently implemented functionality: the one specified in task8.6 for dad jokes and task7 for chuck norris facts.

+Commit your changes once the task is complete.